Triple Portrait of Henrietta Maria

 Reconstruction of the portrait, showing the profile from Memphis on the left.

-The Triple Portrait of Henrietta Maria is a 1638 painting by Antony van Dyck showing Henrietta Maria, wife of Charles I of England.
-Charles had previously commissioned van Dyck to produce a triple portrait of himself to send to Italy so that Bernini could produce a bust of him.
-When the bust arrived, the queen ordered a bust of herself by Bernini and commissioned van Dyck to produce a similar triple portrait.
-The left-facing profile and full-on view are in the Royal Collection, whilst the right-facing profile is probably the portrait of the queen now in the Memphis Brooks Museum of Art.
+The Triple Portrait of Henrietta Maria is a 1638 painting by Anthony van Dyck depicting Henrietta Maria of France, wife of Charles I of England.
+Charles I had previously commissioned van Dyck to produce a triple portrait of himself, which was sent to Italy so that Gian Lorenzo Bernini could create a sculpted bust.
+Following reception of the completed bust, Henrietta Maria commissioned Bernini to produce a bust of herself and subsequently asked van Dyck to create a comparable triple portrait for use in the same process, which was ultimately never fulfilled.

+In the surviving version of the work, the left-facing profile and full-frontal view are held in the Royal Collection.
+The right-facing profile is generally identified—albeit not definitively—as the portrait of Henrietta Maria now in the collection of the Memphis Brooks Museum of Art.